alfafimel/IPWK14-CORE/IPWK14_CORE_ASSOCIATION_RULES_ELIZABETH_JOSEPHINE.md

 ## **e) Relevance of the data**

-The data used for this project is necessary for understanding their customer’s behavior from data that they have collected over the past year.
-More specifically, to learn the characteristics of customer groups.
+The data used for this project will inform the marketing department on the most relevant marketing strategies that will result in the highest no. of sales (total price including tax)

 \[<http://bit.ly/SupermarketDatasetII>\].